 What do you think are your strengths and what’s your favourite discipline and why?

 When I first started, running was my strength by far.
 And I knew having swum up to the age of 12 that it wouldn’t be long before I would some momentum in the pool.
-But after a consistent winter of training, cycling seems to be my strength looking back at Yarrawonga and the last Vic Duathlon race.
+But after consistent training, cycling seems to be my strength.

 What area have you most improved in since starting training?